 5. How do we keep your personal data safe?

 The security of your personal data is important to us and you should always feel safe when you provide us with your personal data.
 Therefore, we maintain organizational, physical and technical security arrangements for all the personal data we hold.
 We have protocols, controls and relevant policies, procedures and guidance to maintain these arrangements taking into account the risks associated with the categories of personal data and the processing we undertake.

 6. Where do we store your personal data?

-We will primarily store and access your personal data in the countries we operate in and within the European Economic Area (EEA), but we may also transfer to and process your personal data in a country outside the EEA (e.g. to a business partner or services provider located such country).
+We will primarily store and access your personal data in the countries we operate in and within the European Economic Area (EEA), but we may also transfer to and process your personal data in a country outside the EEA (e.g. to a business partner or services provider located in such country).
 We will take all reasonable measures necessary to ensure that your personal data is handled securely and in accordance with applicable law.
-For transfers outside the EEA, we will primarily use Standard Contractual Clauses and Privacy Shield as safeguards for transfers to countries without an adequacy decision from the EU Commission.
+We will ensure that all personal data transfers outside the EEA are done in accordance with Chapter 5 of the GDPR, for instance by entering into standard data protection clauses in the absence of an adequacy decision from the EU Commission.

 7. Who has access to your personal data?

 Third parties to whom we may forward your personal data usually includes:

 7.2 Disclosure to service providers and professional advisers